 For randomly selected source and destination nodes, each node runs an anonymous onion routing protocol with either single-copy or multi-copy forwarding.
 If a message is delivered from a source to a destination within the deadline, T, the message delivery succeeds.
 The numerical results for the delivery rate are computed for each contact graph realization with a given source and destination pair.
 For security evaluations, nodes are randomly selected as compromised nodes with a given compromised rate, i.e., c/n.
 The numerical values of the expected traceable rate and path anonymity are computed from the given simulation parameters, (n, g, c, K, L).
-Unlike the delivery rate, the traceable rate, path anonymity, and node anonymity are independent of the contact graph realization, i.e., $v_s$ , $v_d$ , and $1/\lambda{i,i}$ for all $v_i$ and $v_i$ ( $i \neq j$ ), and thus, these numerical results are simply computed from configuration parameters.
+Unlike the delivery rate, the traceable rate and path anonymity are independent of a contact graph realization, i., v_s , v_d , and $1/\lambda{i,j}$ for all v_i and v_j $(i \neq j)$, and thus, these numerical results are simply computed from configuration parameters.

-For each generated contact graph, 1,000 simulations are conducted, and the average values for different metrics are compared with numerical results.
+For each generated contact graph, 1000 simulations are conducted, and the average values for different metrics are compared with numerical results.

-Real Traces-CRAWDAD dataset cambridge/haggle [28] is a real DTN trace.
+Real traces - CRAWDAD dataset cambridge/haggle [27] is a real DTN trace.
 To be specific, Experience 2 and 3 traces (we refer them as Cambridge and Infocom 2005, respectively) are used in our simulations.
 In both scenarios, we only consider the contacts between mobile devices, i.e., iMotes, by excluding stationary nodes and external devices.
 There are 12 and 41 mobile nodes in the Cambridge and Infocom 2005 traces, respectively.
 Contact events are recorded in the order of seconds.
 The contact events are traced over several days, and most likely there is no contact in off-business hours.
 Thus, we assume that a source node initiates a message transmission at any time after it has a contact with any node, which implies that message delivery starts in business-hours but not at night time.
 By training the traces, the accuracy of the proposed models can be improved.